 By Mike Sherman, APSE President

-Iorizzo, whose entry included a column on a high school softball coach fired for a retweet that contained the n-word and the former Skidmore hockey player who defended Alex Rodriguez in court, will be presented a first-place plaque at the 2015 APSE banquet.
+The Observer team won for its series on legendary basketball courts in North Carolina and received four of six first-place votes from judges.
+It will be presented first-place plaques at the 2015 APSE banquet.
 The banquet and awards dinner concludes the APSE Conference June 24-27 at The Westgate Hotel in San Diego, Calif.

-He edged Tom Musick of the Northwest Herald in Crystal Lake, Ill., and Geoff Calkins, of The Commercial Appeal in Memphis, Tenn, who tied for second place.
-Sports editors in the 30,000 to 75,000 category submitted 62 Column Writing entries.The contest is open to APSE members.
+Sports editors in the 30,000 to 75,000 category submitted 20 project entries.The contest is open to APSE members.
 Click here to join.

 Contest chair Mary Byrne of USA TODAY Sports numbered each entry, assuring they had been stripped of headlines, graphics, bylines and any other element that would identify the writer or news organization.

 In early February, preliminary judges at the APSE Winter Conference in Lake Buena Vista, Fla., selected a top 10, with each judge ranking the entries in order from 1 to 10 separately on a secret ballot.
 Entries were given 10 points for a first-place vote, nine points for second and so on down to 1 point for a 10th-place vote.
 The final 10 were given to a second judging group, which ranked the entries 1-10 in the same fashion.
 The winner and final rankings are determined by tallying the ballots.

 The Feature category is judged on human interest, reader interest, quality of writing and thoroughness of reporting.
 Each member news organization was permitted up to three entries in this category.

 The top 10 is listed below with links to writers’ Twitter pages, APSE member websites and winning entries: